-Following a stillbirth, both laboratory testing and gross and microscopic evaluation of the placenta and fetal tissues are important for determining the cause of the stillbirth.
+Following a stillbirth, both laboratory testing and gross and microscopic evaluation of the placenta and fetal tissues are important for determining the cause of death.
 Despite a comprehensive examination, however, a minority of parents will still be left without a definitive reason for their child's demise.

 Procedures for evaluation of the stillborn will be reviewed here.
 The incidence, etiology, prevention, and management of antepartum fetal death and counseling parents after stillbirth are discussed separately.
 (See "Fetal death and stillbirth: Incidence, etiology, and prevention" and "Fetal death and stillbirth: Maternal care".)

 MATERNAL LABORATORY EVALUATION

 The optimal laboratory evaluation of women who have had a stillbirth is controversial.
 Many lists have been proposed, but the most cost-effective approach has not been determined [1-10].
 Our approach is guided by clinical, sonographic, and histopathologic findings.

 The author orders or reviews recent tests results for:

 ●Fetomaternal hemorrhage (eg, Kleihauer-Betke test, flow cytometry) in all women who have an unexplained stillbirth since detection of a large fetomaternal hemorrhage may explain the cause of an otherwise unexplained fetal demise .
 (See "Massive fetomaternal hemorrhage".)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: